dechamps/ASIO401/BACKENDS.md

 **Note:** typically, WDM-KS will fail to initialize if the audio device is currently opened by any other application, even if no sound is playing.
 Consequently, it is very likely to fail when used on the default device.
-This issue can be worked around by pointing FlexASIO to another, idle device using the [`device` option][device].
+This issue can be worked around by pointing ASIO401 to another, idle device using the [`device` option][device].

 The alternative [ASIO4ALL][] and [ASIO2KS][] universal ASIO drivers use Kernel